-Impaired loans at December 31, 2022 and 2021 included one consumer loan totaling \$41,000 and \$42,000, respectively, that was modified as a troubled debt restructuring ("TDR") in November 2013.
+No loans were modified that were in financial difficulty during the year ending December 31, 2023.
+Impaired loans at December 31, 2022 included one consumer loan totaling \$41,000 that was modified as a troubled debt restructuring ("TDR") in November 2013.
 The loan was renewed at a below market interest rate.
-This loan was not in default of the modified terms at December 31, 2022 or December 31, 2021.
+This loan was not in default of the modified terms at December 31, 2022.